What is Missing? Explaining Neurons Activated by Absent Concepts: Discussion

 \section{Discussion}

 \paragraph{Limitations and opportunities.} Non-target attribution requires computing more attribution maps than standard target attribution, which can limit scalability.
 For example, in the debiasing experiment in \cref{sec:experiments:bias}, it roughly doubled the computational cost, with overhead increasing further as the number of classes/concepts grows.
-To mitigate this, one can first use feature visualization through minimization to identify candidate encoded absences and then restrict non-target attribution to samples containing these concepts; automatic concept extraction methods~\citep[\eg,][]{Rao:2024:TAC} could further reduce redundancy.
+To mitigate this, one can first use feature visualization through minimization to identify candidate encoded absences and then restrict non-target attribution to samples containing these concepts, as demonstrated in \cref{app:sec:imagenet}; automatic concept extraction methods~\citep[\eg,][]{Rao:2024:TAC} could further reduce redundancy.
+Additionally, as discussed in \cref{app:sec:assumptions}, our formulation in \cref{def:absence} is based on an idealized intervention, whereas practical implementations rely on approximations.
+Consequently, to obtain more robust evidence, we complement our proposed feature visualization via minimization with non-target attributions, and, in \cref{sec:app:controlled}, further validate our findings using interventions aligned with the data-generation process.
+An interesting direction for future work is the study of more realistic interventions, for instance through counterfactual generation.
 Further, our experiments focus on image classification to isolate encoded absences; extending this analysis to more complex models or tasks is an important direction for future work.
 For example, in large-language models, non-target attributions could reveal inhibitory relationships between concepts that influence next-token predictions, and in image generation models, minimization-based feature visualization could help diagnose which visual concepts suppress certain generated attributes, enabling more precise control over model outputs.
 Finally, we here assume that concepts are axis-aligned with individual neurons, which is not necessarily true; in \cref{app:sec:mechanistic} we outline why this assumption is tolerable and how to relax it.

 \myparagraph{Conclusion.} In this work, we show that even concepts not present in the input can affect a neural network’s output~--~a critical but largely overlooked aspect in XAI that often utilizes local explanations that only use information from the inputs under inspection.
 While mainstream explanation methods struggle to reveal such effects when applied in their standard form, simple modifications to attribution and feature visualization make these effects visible and complement existing explanations.
 Applying these tools to ImageNet models, we find that encoded absences are pervasively used, particularly for fine-grained classification.
 Moreover, we demonstrate that biases can arise not only from concept presence but also from concept absence, and that effective debiasing must account for both.
 While we only take initial steps in this direction, our findings suggest that encoded absences are not only common but fundamental to how models represent and use information.
 We hope this work opens the door to a broader rethinking of what constitutes an explanation in mainstream XAI.